California is jam-packed with places where you can see and admire unique to the state marine wildlife.

 Focusing on rescuing injured marine wildlife, the animal hospital – as it’s known among the California locals – provides a temporary home to the animals that need prolonged care.
 Among the center’s patients are seals and sea lions.

 After the rehabilitation, the marine animals are released back into the wild.
-Those pups that were born in the Pacific Marine Mammals Center and don’t know how to survive at sea get transferred to other animal centers and different zoos around California and the country.
+Those pups that are born in the Pacific Marine Mammals Center and don’t know how to survive at sea get transferred to other animal centers and different zoos around California and the country.

 READ MORE: The 7 Prettiest Beaches in Laguna Beach